kubernetes-sigs/cluster-api/docs/book/src/developer/core/controllers/machine.md

 - InfraMachine SHOULD report [terminal failures](../../providers/contracts/infra-machine.md#inframachine-terminal-failures)

-Similarly, in order to support different machine bootstrappers, The Machine resource references a BootstrapConfig object, e.g. KubeadmBoostrapConfig etc.
+Similarly, in order to support different machine bootstrappers, The Machine resource references a BootstrapConfig object, e.g. KubeadmBootstrapConfig etc.

 The [BootstrapConfig resource contract](../../providers/contracts/bootstrap-config.md) defines a set of rules a provider is expected to comply with in order to allow the expected interactions with the Machine controller.